How to use the Pen tool in Photoshop

 See how you can touch up a nature photo to make the great outdoors look even greater.

-Find the Creative Cloud plan that's right for you.
+Save 40% and find the Creative Cloud plan that's right for you.

 Lightroom for desktop and mobile, Lightroom Classic, and Photoshop on desktop and iPad.